Massachusetts Prenuptial Agreement

 Spousal Support Public Assistance Minimum

-Courts review spousal support waivers again at enforcement (divorce), rejecting waivers if it would leave one spouse unable to support themselves due to changed circumstances.
-Minimum alimony is above public assistance eligibility, with no bright-line test.
+Courts review spousal support waivers again at enforcement (divorce), rejecting waivers if enforcement would leave one spouse without sufficient property, maintenance, or appropriate employment to support themselves due to changed circumstances.
+No bright-line minimum has been established.

 Timing